 If you don’t have an anchoring kit or want something a little more robust, Amazon has many options.
 Since these bookshelves are bearing the weight of some heavy board games, I recommend getting several of the sturdier kits (usually rated for ~400lbs apiece) and using more than one per kit.

 When using these wall anchors, it is imperative to screw them into wall studs.
 Otherwise, if the shelf tips, it might pull the sheetrock out instead of stabilizing the shelf.
 It’s possible with some skill to find studs by knocking on the wall and listening to see if it’s hollow or not.
 But to be sure that you’re screwing into a stud, I recommend using a cheap stud finder.

-- Depth range of 3/4 inch through drywall, works on surfaces covered in wallpaper and fabric
+- WORKS ON WALLPAPER & FABRIC: The stud finder has a depth range of 3/4-inch through drywall and works on surfaces covered in wallpaper and fabric

-- Shock resistant and water resistant body for durability and long life
+- DURABILITY: The wood/metal stud finder has Shock-Resistant & Water-Resistant body for durability and long life

 Shimming the Shelf

 In addition to anchoring, it might be beneficial to shim the bottom of your shelf if the floor it rests on isn’t level.
 Take a bubble level and rest it on a shelf until the bubble is centered.
 Add shims to the bottom until the bubble indicates that it is level.
 You may have to stack them upon each other to achieve the desired result.